THE GLUEPOT CONNECTION

 We are thrilled by the critical reception for our first commercial recording, released in March by SOMM Recordings.
-The album is based around an unlikely cornerstone of London's music culture: 'The George' pub on Great Portland Street, nicknamed 'The Gluepot' by Sir Henry Wood, such was its adhesive effect on his musicians.
+The album is based around an unlikely cornerstone of London's musical culture: 'The George' pub on Great Portland Street, nicknamed 'The Gluepot' by Sir Henry Wood, such was its adhesive effect on his musicians.
 An eclectic and fascinating group of composers gathered there during the first half of the twentieth century, and the disc features a selection of their choral music, including well-known works by William Walton, Arnold Bax, Frederick Delius, John Ireland, Peter Warlock and EJ Moeran, as well as lesser-known gems by Alan Rawsthorne, Elisabeth Lutyens and Alan Bush, some of which have never before been recorded.

 The Gluepot pub and its infamous composer clientele... read Andrew Griffiths' blog for Classical-music.com (BBC Music Magazine) telling some of the stories behind the music.

 Click on the image to buy direct from SOMM Recordings.